mrmap-community/mrmap/README.md

 * Service management
   * Register web map services in all current versions (1.0.0 - 1.3.0)
   * Register web feature services in all current versions (1.0.0 - 2.0.2)
-  * Automatic create organizations from service metadata
+  * Create automatically organizations from service metadata
+  * Generate public links for your registered services (GetCapabilities) to use in any map viewer which supports WMS/WFS imports
 * Metadata Editor
   * Edit describing service metadata such as titles, abstracts, keywords and so on
   * Edit describing metadata for every subelement such as map layers or feature types